Interested in investing in a technology ETF? Here’s a breakdown of everything you need to know in order to make that

 However, be warned — different areas of the market come with varying levels of risk, as well as fees and expenses.
-When determining which technology ETF to invest in, people need to weigh their personal comfort levels with potentially unstable investments.
+When determining which technology ETF to invest in, it's necessary to weigh personal risk tolerances with potentially unstable investments.
 As a general rule, the broader the ETF, the more stable it will be.
-Due to these factors, it may be good practice for market participants to consult a financial advisor before adding an ETF to their portfolio.
+Due to these factors, it may be good practice to consult a financial advisor before adding an ETF to your portfolio.

 To learn more about the best technology ETF for you, here are five tech ETFs for every investing style.

 Reaping the benefits of a technology ETF

-All told, technology ETFs are an excellent way for investors to go, particularly those new to the tech sector and those who are more devoted to a specific sector rather than an individual company.
-According to ETF.com, the technology sector was the best-performing sector from 2017 to 2019, and it is projected to continue dominating over the next several years.
+All told, technology ETFs are an excellent option for investors looking to gain exposure to a market while mitigating risks, particularly those new to the tech sector and those who are more devoted to a specific sector rather than an individual company.
+The technology sector is not immune to market volatility; however, it is projected to continue dominating the global investment space for years to come.

 This is an updated version of an article originally published by the Investing News Network in 2016.